 It is almost impossible to diagnose rabies unless death has occurred, as it is the brain itself that needs to be tested for the disease.
-Once a human or animal has been bit it can take anywhere from less then one week to a year for the first set of symptoms to appear.
+Once a human or animal has been bitten it can take anywhere from less than one week to a year for the first set of symptoms to appear.
 This often depends on the severity of the bite, the type of animal that bit, and the location of the wound.
 Which brings us to the importance of vaccinating your animals against the disease.

-Here in Ventura County it is mandatory to have your dog vaccinated against rabies and failure to do so can result in heavy fines.
-Not only protecting your animal from the disease, updated vaccination records will also help protect them if they ever happen to get into a tussle with another animal or bite a human.
+Here in Ventura County, it is mandatory to have your dog vaccinated against rabies and failure to do so can result in heavy fines.
+Not only protecting your animal from the disease, but updated vaccination records will also help protect them if they ever happen to get into a tussle with another animal or bite a human.

 Even animals that rarely leave home, such as house cats, need to be vaccinated.
 People are often surprised to find out the high numbers of cats afflicted with Rabies, even if they are inside only.
 Vaccinating your animal is easy and affordable.
-Here at the Humane society of Ventura County we host a low cost shot clinic the first and third Saturday of every month from 10-1 with Dr. Lewis veterinary.
-A rabies vaccination for your pet is between $10-$15 and will not only protect your pets but help bring peace of mind.
+Here at the Humane Society of Ventura County, we host a low-cost shot clinic the first Saturday of every month from 10-1 with Dr. Lewis veterinary.
+Rabies vaccination for your pet is between $10-$15 and will not only protect your pets but help bring peace of mind.